-Meitheamh – pronounced “meh-hev” – is the Irish word for June, and more or less means mid-summer.
-The growth in the fields is at it’s green height – grass seems to be shooting up an inch a day up to this point.
+Meitheamh – pronounced “meh-hev” – is the Irish word for June, and therefore more or less means mid-summer.
+The growth in the fields is at its green height – grass seems to be shooting up an inch a day up to this point.

 In the old Celtic Calendar there were four minor festivals through the year on the two solstices and the two equinoxes.
 Four major festivals then lay between them.
 Each of these eight festivals had special significance in a what was a pastoral society – the fertility and yield of the land had a direct effect on how hungry or how powerful your kingdom would be for the forthcoming year.